fs-feup/el-sw/docs/tutorials/testing.md

 ### Test Framework
 The test framework used is **unity**.
 It was chosen due to having support with platformio out of the box and being able to run tests both in native environment and embedded.
 To get more information on the framework, visit [this website](https://docs.platformio.org/en/latest/advanced/unit-testing/frameworks/unity.html#unit-testing-frameworks-unity).
 More information in pio testing can be found [here](https://docs.platformio.org/en/latest/advanced/unit-testing/index.html).

+Some important things:
+- it considers the folders the tests, meaning if you want to run test independently you should put them in different folders.
+Due to this, the directory mirror rule does not apply here;
+- because if considers the folders the tests, you can only have one main per folder and subfolders are not interpreted well, so you will have to have all folders as a subfolder of the test folder;
+- the framework is very simple and does not have any mocking functionality, increasing the importance of creating the most amount of tests possible for a pc environment, which allows the usage of other frameworks such as gtest.

 ## Testing Environments and Test types